 When this feature is selected, the horn will sound when the remote start is activated.
-To make your selection, 4 press the "Sound Horn with Remote Start" button on the touchscreen until a check-mark appears next to setting, showing that setting has been selected.
-Press the back arrow button on the touchscreen to return to the previous menu.
+To make your selection, press the "Sound Horn with Remote Start" button on the touchscreen until a check-mark appears next to setting, showing that setting has been selected.